personal data

 Schülerakte des Jack-Steinberger-Gymnasiums

-Datenbank Myheritage, Jewish Holocaust Memorials and Jewish Residents of Germany 1939-1945externer Link
+Datenbank Myheritage, Jewish Holocaust Memorials and Jewish Residents of Germany 1939-1945

 Informationen Dr. Iris Helbing-Soudan, Stadtarchiv Meiningen, Mail v.
 21.07.2020